Cornerstone-Classical-Co-Op/cornerstone-classical-co-op/README.md

-# website
+# Cornerstone Classical Co-Op Website
-The Cornerstone Classical Co-Op Website.
-This is an Astro project.
+More to come.